A Raging Bull

 “What do you mean they all died?”

-Betty, looking down at the pile of papers, went on to tell the story of how the Canadian Government rounded up thousands and thousands of indigenous children and brought them to boarding schools and how so many of them were never heard from again.
+Betty, looking down at the pile of papers, went on to tell the story of how the Canadian Government rounded up thousands of indigenous children and brought them to boarding schools and how so many of them were never heard from again.
 How the people of the First Nation tribes knew their children were dying but nothing could be done.

 John pointed at the body slumped into the now red-stained concrete, “Well, who is he?”

 “His name is Richard.
 He’s been stalking me and the Raging Bull for years.
-I had been calling every museum and antique store I could find both here in the US and in Canada.
+I had been calling every museum and antique store I could find, both here in the US and in Canada.
 I called the store here in Atlanta and they described the exact same painting I had been searching for.
-By the time I got here, only a few days ago, I had already found out it was stolen.
+By the time I got here, which was only a few days ago, I found out it was stolen.
 I knew it was Richard.
 I went looking for him and saw him come into this building with the painting.
 That’s when I went looking for you.
 The people here told me you were always at that cafe.”

-John stared, confused and still breathing hard.
+John just stared at her – confused and still breathing hard.

 “But…..why didn’t you just tell me at the cafe?
 Why didn’t you just tell me everything there?”

 Her eyes lowered and then rose up sternly to catch John’s gaze, “Would you have even believed me?
 Would you have believed the story of my family or of the mass killings?
 Would you have just let me walk away if I said I knew about the stolen painting?
-It was up to me to find this……this evidence.
-I needed you to find me and protect me.”
+It was up to me to find this.
+I just needed you to find me and protect me.”